 - Now cut one end of the potol in a circular disc and big enough to insert the tail of teaspoon or your finger.
 Now with the help of a spoon or finger scooped out the seeds thoroughly and washed the inside of it.
 Smear it with salt and leave for few minutes.

 Make The Stuffing

 - Cut half the onion into thin slices and make a paste of the other half (if using the onion paste).

-- For garam masala you can roast few cloves, cardamoms, black peppercorns and cinnamon and grind them together.
+- For garam masala you can roast few cloves, cardamoms and cinnamon and grind them together.
 Or else use the commercial one.

-- Next add some oil in the pan and lightly fry the potols till they turn light brown in color.
+- Next add some oil in the pan and lightly fry the pointed gourd / parwals till they turn light brown in color.
 Take it out and cool it to room temperature.

-- Stuff the potols up to its neck carefully and tightly with the above mentioned stuffing and keep them aside.
+- Stuff the potols / parwals up to its neck carefully and tightly with the above mentioned stuffing and keep them aside.

 - Heat some oil in pan and add the bay leaves and cardamoms.
 Add the onion paste, ginger paste and fry for a while.
 Next add the cumin paste, red chilli paste, garam masala and saute them.
-Adjust the seasonings and add little water.
-Put the stuffed potols in it and simmer on low heat till the gravy thickens.
+Fry till the oil oozes out.
+Adjust the seasonings and add 1/2 cup water.
+Put the stuffed potols in it and simmer on low heat till the gourds are soft and gravy thickens.